elenekat/Installing_FLASH/README.md

 # Installing FLASH on MacOS

-There is 3 steps:
+There is 4 steps:
 1. we need to install dependencies for FLASH,
 2. download and untar code itself
-3. change paths for dependencies:
+3. change paths for dependencies
+4. fight with errors while compiling

 # 1. Install dependencies
 Open terminal and copy these commands there.